symfony/symfony-docs/components/phpunit_bridge.rst

 ``quiet[]=indirect&quiet[]=other`` will hide details for deprecations of types "indirect" and "other".

+Note that `quiet` hides details for the specified deprecation types, but will not change the outcome in terms of exit code.
+That's what :ref:`max <making-tests-fail>` is for, and both settings are orthogonal.

 .. versionadded:: 5.1

     The ``quiet`` option was introduced in Symfony 5.1.